zamicol/jsonflag/README.md

 {
 "flag1": "jsonFlag1",
 "flag2": "jsonFlag2",
-"flag3": 3,  // Comments and trailing commas in JSON5 configs are recommended.
+"flag3": 3,  // Comments and trailing commas are supported in JSON5 configs and encouraged for readability.
 }
 ```